 When looking for a new pair of skis or snowboard, you will undoubtedly be faced with the choice between a sintered or extruded base.
-To avoid the stress of choosing, you prefer not to look at this kind of detail.
+To avoid the stress of choosing, you would rather not look at this kind of detail.
 But is that a good idea?
 Because what exactly does a sintered or extruded base do?

 In this article